cornershopcreative-archive/smart-overlay/readme.txt

 = How can I contribute? =

-The git repository should be publicly available at https://bitbucket.org/cornershopcreative/smart-overlay.
+The git repository should be publicly available at [on Bitbucket](https://bitbucket.org/cornershopcreative/smart-overlay).
 Feel free to fork, edit, make pull requests, etc.

 == Changelog ==